| |

 since 1535.
 The current castle, perched on a cliff overlooking the Danube

-River flowing through the low mountain terrain of southern Germany consists
+River flowing through the low mountain terrain of southern Germany's

-of architectural styles from the earlier fortress from the middle-ages
+Swabian Alb consists of architectural styles from the earlier fortress from the

-to a style referred to as “Jugendstil”.
-Red tile roof and
+middle-ages to a style referred to as “Jugendstil” with its red

-a massive wall of windows looks out impressively on the river below.
+and a massive wall of windows looking out impressively on the river below.

 Hohenzollern), Schloss Sigmaringen